ohager/burst-autoplotter/README.md

 > __You need to run as administrator__

 ### Extended Mode
-Since 0.0.9 there's is an extended mode, which allows you to set advanced settings like Threads and Memory.
+Since 0.0.9 there's is an extended mode, which allows you to set advanced settings like Threads, Memory, and Instruction Set.

 To plot in extended mode you just need to call `autoplot -e`.